NixOS/nix.dev/source/tutorials/nix-language.md

 - Ecosystem-specific packaging mechanisms: `buildGoModule`, `buildPythonApplication`, ...
 - NixOS module system: `config`, `option`, ...

-**This guide only covers some language syntax and mostly semantics**, briefly discusses libraries, and at the end will direct you to resources on the other components.
+This tutorial only covers the most important language features, briefly discusses libraries, and at the end will direct you to reference material and resources on the other components.

 ### What will you learn?

-This guide should enable you to read typical Nix language code and understand its structure.
+This tutorial should enable you to read typical Nix language code and understand its structure.

 It shows the most common and distingushing patterns in the Nix language: